 that elections at any level in this country are expensive affairs.
 For that matter, not only in this country, in any other country as well they are expensive affairs.
 In such a case the possibility of a deeply indebted person seeking to contest elections should normally be rare as it would be beyond the economic capacity of such persons.
 In our opinion, the challenge is more theoretical than real.”

 In other words, because poor people normally would be unable or unwilling to fight elections, it is permissible to debar them altogether.
-Here, the Court does not even make a pretence of a reasoning as to how there is a rational nexus under Article 14.
+But surely this is no rational nexus under Article 14.

 On the issue of functional toilets, the Court notes sanitation schemes carried out by the government, and then observes in paragraph 95: